 Tag: Institute for Protein Design

-Open Philanthropy Project Awards $11.3 Million to Institute for Protein Design at UW Medicine
+Open Philanthropy awards $11.3 million to the Institute for Protein Design

 De Novo Design of Membrane Proteins